The Immutable, Unchanging Rules of Civilization

 Provinces and Movement

-The map is split into up to three different provinces, depending on the number of players.
+The map is split into three different provinces, depending on the number of players.

-The Court moves through the land, and is held in a different province each month.
+The Court moves through the land, and is held in a region in a different province each month.
 If the court is meeting in your province, your House may propose laws.
-Each month, a different House will play host to the Court in their castle.
-Below is an example of Court movement.
-Movement of Court is determined by the number of Houses and players in a given game.
+Each month, a different House will play host to the Court in their ancestral castle.
+Below is an example of possible Court movement.
+Control will display a list of where court will be each month.

 Month 1: The West Province, Hosted by Cat in Amn (Cat, Sword, and Snake may propose laws.)